flessan/flessan.github.io/README.md

-# Firebase Studio
+# Fairebaze

-This is a NextJS starter in Firebase Studio.
+This isNextJS.

-To get started, take a look at src/app/page.tsx.
+To get starteddd, take a loooook at src/app/page.tsx.